stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 BMI some_label ; Jump to some_label if the branch condition is true.
 ```

-Given that a single signed byte value is used to indicate the adjustment, it can only be in the range -128 to +127; you cannot adjust the Program Counter beyond this.
-This restriction is discussed later in this post in the section on branching.
+Since a single signed byte value is used to indicate the adjustment, it can only be in the range -128 to +127.
+You cannot adjust the Program Counter beyond this range.
+I discuss this restriction later in this post in the section on branching.

 ## The operations in detail